TOURNAMENT RULES / GUIDELINES

 TEAM MATRICES

-- Rec is Rec - Not for teams with multiple tournament victories!!
+• REC is REC and not for teams with multiple tournament victories!

 · All Players must be able to show a legal photo ID at all times (must be 18 years of age or older).
 You must have your photo ID on yourself, in your bat bag, or on the park/complex’s property.
 In some circumstances, we will allow a player to make a run to their car in the parking lot but will not allow any travel or a wait time of over 3 min or so.
 Rostered names and DOB's must Match ID